rogerchan1226/DEBuild/README.md

 ## Packages supported

 __DEBuild now release as Beta version.__
 In Beta version, I focus on program structure like program working flow, bugs ...etc.
-So now only support few packages only.
+Now only support few packages.
 I will fill in more packages installation soon in near future.

 _These packages all possible to turn off by modify `src/config` file._
 * Git